yahms/homebridge-electrolux-broadlink-ac/README.md

 ### Temperatures

-The AC cannot take a value outside 17-30 degrees celsius so these limitations are hard set for now.
+The AC cannot take a value outside 17-30 degrees celsius so these limitations are hard set.
+Also, temps are in celcius.

 ### Fan Swing / Oscillate